Civic Participation

 • Low barrier: Talking or chatting feels more natural than filling out forms, leading to higher participation.

-• Structured data: AI automatically extracts important themes and insights from thousands of conversations, allowing policymakers to quickly act on what they hear.
+• Structured data: The system automatically extracts important themes and insights from thousands of conversations, allowing policymakers to quickly act on what they hear.

 Case Study: From 2% to 15% Participation